joshbooks/pragmatic-primitives/README.md

 # pragmatic-primitives
-A cooperative multithreading library based on work by Trevor Brown et al.
+A cooperative multithreading library based on [work by Trevor Brown, Faith Ellen, and Eric Ruppert](https://www.cs.toronto.edu/~tabrown/scx/fullpaper.pdf)

 Trevor Brown, Faith Ellen, and Eric Ruppert wrote a rather wonderful paper establishing extensions to the apparently well known and much celebrated LL and SC operations (I hadn't heard of them before but it turns out they're kind of a big deal).